A Simple Hierarchical Pooling Data Structure for Loop Closure: Methodology

 While the choice of heuristics for keyframe selection has no effect on our method, which can be applied to the raw time series or to the sequence of keyframes, the same (adaptive sampling) heuristics used to (down)-sample keyframes from the regularly sampled images could be used to aggregate nodes at one level into parents one level above.
 This would give rise to trees having different levels of connectivity at different layers, and indeed potentially at each node.

 We have found that, in practice, these heuristics fail to yield significant performance improvements when compared to trees with fixed topology having constant splitting factors that match the average of their adaptive counter-part.
-Representative experiments are shown in Sec.~\ref{sect-expm}, with more details in the Supplemental Material.
+Representative experiments are shown in Sec.~\ref{sect-topology}.